gulshantelkar/Library_management/README.md

 1. Follow the steps after downloading TablePlus.
    ![TablePlus Setup](https://github.com/gulshantelkar/Library_management/assets/99161604/7c81b7da-f76d-42a3-acec-70301f597572)

-2. click on the plus icon
+2. click on the plus icon and select sqlite and name it anything
    ![TablePlus Path Selection](https://github.com/gulshantelkar/Library_management/assets/99161604/6db70180-8319-43be-b630-e005056e6ca5)

 1. Select the path where you downloaded this repository and choose the `library.db` file.